biodiv/anycluster/README.md

 ... and has a builtin caching mechanism: if the user pans a map, only the new areas are processed.

 And lots of optional customization possibilities:
-- works with google maps and OpenLayers
+- works with google maps and Leaflet
 - define what happens if you click on a cluster
 - use your own cluster graphics
 - define gridsize and other cluster parameters
 - apply filters to your clusters
-- use different markers if count is 1
+- use specialized markers/pins if count is 1

 Documentation